Skip to Content

 Hotels Near Bend, Oregon:

-Or if you just don’t have a tent or RV to camp, but like the camping vibe, Bend has a rustic camping hotel called Campfire Hotel.
+• Campfire Hotel: If you just don’t have a tent or RV to camp, but like the camping vibe, Bend has a rustic camping hotel called Campfire Hotel.
 This way you get the outdoor camping experience, but get to be in a temperate room, comfy bed and have a bathroom for all your needs.
+It even has fire pits to enjoy outdoors and each room has a very unique vibe.

 Vacation Rental Homes Near Bend, Oregon: